 How long does a car battery last without being charged?

-Charge holding capabilities of a car’s battery depend on its age and health.
+Charge holding capabilities of a car’s battery depending on its age and health.

 A good car battery should easily hold its charge for about a month if the car is left undriven.